Writer Profile

 NPO Education and Human Resource Development in Canada

-In this way, it can be said that in Canada, systems and environments are in place that make it easy to get involved in NPOs and volunteering regardless of which sector one is in.
+In this way, it can be said that in Canada, systems and environments are in place that make it easy to get involved with NPOs and volunteering regardless of which sector one is in.

-Skills Required for Future NPO Personnel
+Skills Required for Future NPO Human Resources

 ・Ethics, integrity, and trust